-Formation flying spacecraft have been a major area of research over the past decade due to their ability to perform certain tasks, such as interferometry1 and distributed sensing,2 and their potential to achieve performance at a cheaper cost than monolithic spacecraft.
+Formation flying spacecraft have been a major area of research over the past decade due to their ability to perform certain tasks, such as interferometry and distributed sensing, and their potential to achieve performance at a cheaper cost than monolithic spacecraft.
 An expensive monolithic spacecraft can be replaced by many low cost spacecraft.
 Another advantage of formation flying (FF) spacecraft is that the formation as a whole is more redundant than a monolithic spacecraft because the failure of a single spacecraft in the formation can be overcome by the rest of the formation whereas the failure of a monolithic spacecraft most likely results in the failure of the mission.
-One of the main challenges of FF spacecraft is the Guidance, Navigation, and Control (GN&C) of the formation.
-As a result, a substantial amount of research has been done on the GN&C of FF spacecraft3-11 in the last decade.
+One of the main challenges of FF spacecraft is the guidance, navigation, and control (GN&C) of the formation.
+As a result, a substantial amount of research has been done on the GN&C of FF spacecraft3-12 in the last decade.

 This paper is concerned with the GN&C of a challenging type of formation flying, spacecraft swarms.
-We define a swarm as a collection of 1000 or more spacecraft with masses on the order of 100g.12 These swarms have potential for use as optical relays, distributed antennas, or for massively distributed sensing applications among others.
-Ongoing research in microfabrication is developing the technologies required to fabricate, at low cost-per-unit, a 100g class of spacececraft, called femtosats, that can be actively controlled in all six degrees of freedom.12
+The Silicon Wafer Integrated Femtosatellites (SWIFT) Swarm Project by the Jet Propulsion Laboratory presents a new paradigm-shifting definition of spacecraft technology that can enable flight of swarms of fully capable femtosats.
+In this paper, a swarm is defined as a collection of hundreds to thousands of spacecraft with masses on the order of 100g.
+These swarms have potential for use as optical relays, distributed antennas, or for massively distributed sensing applications among others.
+Ongoing research in microfabrication is developing the technologies required to fabricate, at low cost-per-unit, a 100g class of spacececraft, called femtosats, that can be actively controlled in all six degrees of freedom.

 The large increase in the number of spacecraft (two orders of magnitude larger than typical FF) and the small size of each spacecraft create several key challenges in spacecraft swarm control.
 The main challenge is the large increase in the probability of collisions caused by having so many spacecraft in such a small volume.
-Additionally, fuel efficiency becomes much more important because the size of the each spacecraft will limit the amount of fuel that can be carried by each spacecraft.
-One way to eliminate the need for complex controllers is to use J_2 invariant relative orbits, where the relative distance between spacecraft will be constant, thereby dramatically reducing the possibility of collisions.
-Another benefit of J_2 invariant relative orbits is that they are more fuel efficient than other orbits because they do not require corrections to account for J_2 drift.
-Even when J_2 drift is eliminated, atmospheric drag will cause the spacecraft to drift apart.
-One of the biggest problems when accounting for these perturbations, especially atmospheric drag, is the lack of an exact relative dynamic model including perturbations.
+Additionally, propellant efficiency becomes much more important because the size of each spacecraft will limit the amount of propellant that can be carried by each.
+One way to eliminate the need for complex controllers is to use $J_2$ -invariant relative orbits, where the relative drift between spacecraft is very small, thereby dramatically reducing the possibility of collisions.
+Another benefit of $J_2$ -invariant relative orbits is that they are more propellant efficient than other orbits because they require very little propellant to account for $J_2$ drift.
+Even when $J_2$ drift is eliminated, atmospheric drag will cause the spacecraft to drift apart.
+One of the biggest problems when accounting for these perturbations, especially atmospheric drag, is the lack of a relative dynamic model including these perturbations.